artem701/pygad/docs/source/pygad.rst

 -  Prepare the fitness function

--  Create an instance of the pygad.GA class with the appropriate parameters
+-  Create an instance of the pygad.pygad.GA class with the appropriate parameters

 -  Run PyGAD